Guillemsc/LinuxMintSetup/README.md

 - On machines that want to join, on the file explorer path, look for `smb://<MACHINE_IP>/Shared/`.
 - After that, bookmark the shared folder on the file explorer.

+# Google Drive (or others)
+- Open the Online Accounts app and add the prefered acoount.